Linux sed Command: How to Install It + Usage Examples

-sed Command Syntax
+sed Command Options

 Here’s what the sed command’s general syntax looks like: